Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem

 \end{proposition}

-\begin{proof} For a small category $\C$, write $\pi_0\C$ for its set of connected components, that is, the quotient of the set of objects of $\C$ modulo the relation (generated by) $A \sim B$ whenever there is a morphism $A \to B$ in $\C$.
-If $\C$ is a symmetric monoidal category, then $\pi_0\C$ is an abelian monoid, and we write $K_0(\C)$ for Grothendieck group of the abelian monoid $\pi_0\C$.
+\begin{proof} We can assume $\A$ to be pretriangulated.
+For a small category $\C$, write $\pi_0\C$ for its set of connected components, that is, the quotient of the set of objects of $\C$ modulo the relation (generated by) $A \sim B$ whenever there is a morphism $A \to B$ in $\C$.
+If $\C$ is a symmetric monoidal category, then $\pi_0\C$ is an abelian monoid, and we write $K_0(\C)$ for the Grothendieck group of the abelian monoid $\pi_0\C$.
 Recall from Section \ref{subsec:CatsWDual} the category $\C_h$ of symmetric forms in a category with duality $\C$.
 So, $K_0\C_h$ denotes the Grothendieck group of symmetric forms in $\C$, that is, the Grothendieck group of $\pi_0(\C_h)$ in case $\C_h$ is symmetric monoidal.

 From Definitions \ref{dfn:GW0A} and \ref{dfn:TriGW0andW}, we have a map of short exact sequences of abelian groups